 We live an an era which encourage us to consume ever more products, always looking for what would be better than what we have.
 I strive to be content with adequate shelter, clothing, and food and grateful for the material possessions which grace my life.
 One of the ways I fight against the drum beat of rampant consumerism is by going on a shopping diet.
 The idea of a shopping diet has been around for awhile.
 Two example of this were NYT articles Shoppers on a ‘Diet’ Tame the Urge to Buy and My Year of No Shopping.

 A shopping diet is when you choose to stop purchasing anything that isn’t essential for a period of time.
 Think of this as intermittent fasting applied to purchasing.
 Most people seem to diet for between 3 months to a year.
-My definition of essential is food, household consumables like cleaning supplies, paper for the printer, razor blades, and items that regularly wear out like tires for my bike.
+My definition of essential is food, household consumables like cleaning supplies, toilet paper, razor blades, and items that regularly wear out like tires for my bike and running shoes.
 I do permit myself to purchase gifts for others, items that are to be given away such school supplies for under-resourced students, and household goods my wife asks me to pick-up for one of her projects (typically something for the garden).

-• 70-80% of the items were no longer desired.
+- 70-80% of the items were no longer desired.
 If I would have given into my impulse the item would likely have been used briefly and then put on a shelf.
 I move the items from my wishlist to a “Rejected” list.
+Interestingly, there are several items that re-appear on my wishlist over the years only to be rejected and second or third time after a “cooling off” period.

-• 0-10% of the items on my wishlist that I would immediately use and I purchase.
+- 5-10% of the items on my wishlist that I would immediately use and I purchase during my shopping diet break.

 After a year I ended my diet.
 I thought it had provided a good reset to my consuming behavior, but I found shopping started to take more of my time and energy after several months, so toward the end of 2017 I restart my shopping diet as a lifestyle.
-I am on the shopping diet for six months, take a short brief, and then restart the diet.
+I am on the shopping diet for six months, take a short break, and then restart the diet.
 During the break I review the previous six months to see if there are any lessons I need to learn.
-During the break I permit myself to purchase items, but only items that have accumulated on my wishlist.
-This has resulted is me avoiding 80% of my impulse purchases.
+Initially I permitted myself to purchase “whatever made sense” during my break which resulting in me picking up things I really didn’t need.
+These days (still doing this practice at the end of 2024) I only permit myself to purchase items that were on my wishlist before I took the break.
+If there is something that catches my attention during the break it goes onto the wishlist to be considered during my next break.

 This post was written at the end of my second shopping diet.
 The lessons I have learned: